-Amid the current economic and operational volatility, security leaders are finding themselves in the spotlight more now than ever before, faced with questions and concerns about risk and the security of their organization.
+Amid the current economic and operational volatility, the need for properly measuring and communicating risk has increased.
+Security leaders are finding themselves in the spotlight more now than ever before, faced with questions and concerns about risk and the security of their organization.

 1. Proactively prepare to answer these top-of-mind board questions.